General Powell’s Perennial Rules

 I was originally gifted this book by a former leader who exemplified the best leadership I had ever seen.
 Clearly, he embodied the spirit of what General Powell lived in leadership and life.

 I list here his 13 Rules, present in this book.
 They are, by themselves, immensely useful.
-However, they are not a summary of the book.
+However, they are not necessarily a summary of the book.
 Seek out this instructional classic on leadership and life, if you’re desiring to grow into ever deeper/higher versions of yourself as a leader.

 General Colin Powell’s Rules: